BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 so it is high time to look into the plan.

 # <b>1.
 Verify your application's configuration.</b>
-It is a common think for web application to has ability to configure session management.
+It is a common thing for web application to has ability to configure session management.
 The variety of configuration is based on the web framework you decide to use.
 As for Spring MVC you can influence session management with ```<session-config>...</session-config>``` tag inside web.xml.
 One of the first things that I checked during investigation was session timeout configuration under this tag.
-Session timeout property is responsible for invalidating users' sessions if they exceed the defined idle time on the website.
-The value of this property is defined in minutes.
+This property is responsible for invalidating users' sessions if they exceed idle timeout (defined in minutes) on the website.
 In my case, a wrongly configured session timeout, e.g. to 2 minutes, could explain the reason of unexpected logouts.
 Unfortunately, it was configured with sufficient timeout value.
 Nevertheless, let's take a look at sample configuration of session timeout configuration.

-{% highlight plain %}
+{% highlight xml %}
 <session-config>
     <session-timeout>30</session-timeout>
 </session-config>
 {% endhighlight %}

-As you can see, we set session invalidation of session for 30 minutes.
+As you can see, we set session invalidation for 30 minutes.
-That means that after 30 minutes of not doing anything on the website, user's session will be invalidated and any action taken redirects user into login page.
+This means that after 30 minutes of not doing anything on the website, user's session will be invalidated and any action taken redirects user into login page.
 Remember, that if you set session timeout property to value -1, the session will never be invalidated.
 This is risky in the meaning of security.